High-energy neutrino deep inelastic scattering cross sections

 The IceCube Collaboration has observed high-energy astrophysical neutrinos since 2013~\cite{IceCube:2013gge}.
 Two measurements of neutrino-nucleon cross sections have been reported.
 In Ref.~\cite{IceCube:2017roe}, the Earth absorption cross section is analyzed for energies between 6.3 TeV and 980 TeV, by using the upward-going neutrino-induced muons with 10784 events.
 In Ref.~\cite{IceCube:2020rnc}, neutrino cross sections including all three neutrino flavors were reported for neutrino energies from 60 TeV to 10 PeV, based on the 60 high-energy starting events (HESE) with 7.5 years of data.
 We also note that IceCube has recently reported the measurement of a possible Glashow resonance event~\cite{IceCube:2021rpz}, providing further motivation to quantify the neutrino-nucleon cross section at corresponding kinematics so as to understand backgrounds to neutrino-electron scattering.
 We discuss this aspect in further detail in App.~\ref{sec:Glashow}.

 In Fig.~\ref{fig:ICresults}, we show the CT18 and CSMS predictions for the neutrino charged-current DIS cross sections, compared with IceCube data.
-In the earth absorption (up-going muon) case, the neutrino and antineutrino cross section was flux weighted as
+Similar to the IceCube simulation~\cite{Miarecki:2016kku}, in the earth absorption (up-going muon) case, neutrino and antineutrino cross section was flux weighted as

 with the corresponding flux ratio $\Phi_{\nu}/\Phi_{\bar{\nu}}$ taken from Refs.~\cite{Gaisser:2014eaa,OPERA:2010cos}.
 Similarly to the IceCube analysis, nuclear corrections are not included in this comparison due to the complication of the Earth's nuclear abundance.
 In the all-flavor HESE cross section, the average of neutrino and antineutrino CC DIS events was reported.
 We include the data with both Bayesian and Frequentist analyses~\cite{IceCube:2020rnc}.
 A previous analysis based on 33 events~\cite{Bustamante:2017xuy} has been superseded and is not shown here.
 Our theoretical predictions with and without nuclear corrections based on the H$_2$O nucleon average are provided in this case.